 Related party receivables are stated at net realizable value.
 The Organization does not maintain an allowance for doubtful accounts as it considers these receivables fully collectible.
-The Organization's related party, Legacy Youth Leadership, received donations for The Thirst Project throughout their outreach at different schools.
+The Organization's related party, Legacy Youth Leadership, received donations for The Thirst Project from donors and sponsors.
 The Organization will be collecting this receivable from Legacy Youth Leadership in 2025.